 Terraform Enterprise has three kinds of API tokens: user, team, and organization.
 For more information about team and organization tokens, see Service Accounts.

 Protect your tokens carefully, because they can do anything your user account can.
 For example, if you belong to a team with write access to a workspace, your API token can edit variables in that workspace.
-See Permissions for details about workspace permissions.
+(See Permissions for details about workspace permissions.)
+Since users can be members of multiple organizations, user tokens work with any organization their user belongs to.

 To manage API tokens, click the "Tokens" tab of the user settings page.